Azure/ADX-in-a-Day-Lab2/README.md

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
 Time series forecasting, for example, is the use of a model to predict future values based on previously observed values.

 **What is time series decomposition?**

 Time series decomposition involves thinking of a series as a combination of 4 components:
 - trends (increasing or decreasing value in the series)
 - seasonality (repeating short-term cycle in the series)
 - baseline (the predicted value of the series, which is the sum of seasonal and trend components)
-- noise (The residual random variation in the series).
+- noise (the residual random variation in the series).
 We can use built in functions, that uses time series decomposition to forecast future metric values and/or detect anomalous values.

+**Why should you use series instead of the summarize operator?**
+The summarize operator does not add "null bins" — rows for time bin values for which there's no corresponding row in the table.
+It's a good idea to "pad" the table with those bins.
+Advanced built in ML capabilities like anomaly detection need the data points to be **consistently measured at equally spaced intervals**. <br>
+The _make-series_ operator can create such a “complete” series.

 ---